ghostnetw/ghost-vip/README.md

 # Ghost vip Shop Editable

-A modern, transparent, and fully-featured admin shop for FiveM, designed for QBCore/ESX servers using ox_inventory.
+A modern, transparent, and fully-featured vip shop for FiveM, designed for QBCore/ESX servers using ox_inventory.
 Features a beautiful NUI dashboard, category cards, real-time server data, and Discord logging.

 ---